Phantonia/Krypton/spec/1_Compilation.md

-# Krypton compilation
+# 1. Compilation

-The process of taking a single Krypton script file (a file whose content obeys the syntactical and semantical rules of the Krypton specification and normally but not necessarily the file extension `.krpt`) and outputting code in a different language with exactly the same semantics as the ones describe in the Krypton script is called **compilation**.
+The process of taking a single Krypton script file (a file whose content obeys the syntactical and semantical rules of the Krypton specification and normally but not necessarily have the file extension `.krpt`) and outputting code in a different language with exactly the same semantics as the ones describe in the Krypton script is called **compilation**.
 Normally, a Krypton file is compiled to Javascript.
-The exact semantics of this translation is described in the section <u>Javascript output</u>.
+The exact semantics of this translation are described in the section <u>Javascript output</u>.

 Compilation happens in four mainly but not necessarily distinct steps: